BJNSTNKVC/js-str-helper/README.md

 #### swap

-The swap method replaces multiple values in the string using PHP's strtr function:
+The `swap` method replaces multiple values in the string:

 ```js
 Str.of('Tacos are great!').swap({ 'Tacos': 'Burritos', 'great': 'fantastic' });